Devin LeMahieu: Wisconsin Senate

 Two years after his loss in the Assembly primary, LeMahieu seized another opportunity to run for state office when incumbent state senator Joe Leibham announced he would run for U.S. House of Representatives rather than seeking another term representing Wisconsin's 9th Senate district.
 This time, LeMahieu faced no opponent in the primary and went on to the general election against Democratic candidate Martha Laning.
 The 9th Senate district then comprised most of Sheboygan and Manitowoc counties and part of Calumet County, and was a safely Republican seat; LeMahieu prevailed with 60% of the vote.
 He took office at the start of the 101st Wisconsin Legislature, and resigned from the county board.

 During his first term in the Senate, he was assigned chair of the Senate Committee on Elections and Local Government, and was Senate co-chair of the Joint Survey Committee on Tax Exemptions.
 LeMahieu was easily re-elected in 2018.

 In the 2020 general election, Wisconsin Senate majority leader Scott L. Fitzgerald was elected to the U.S. House of Representatives, leaving his leadership position vacant.
 In a closed caucus meeting, the Senate Republicans elected LeMahieu as their majority leader just days after the 2020 election.

-He supports flattening Wisconsin's tax code to provide tax relief to the middle class, and has proposed gradually transitioning Wisconsin to a flat tax, a move he said would "fundamentally transform Wisconsin's individual income tax and keep more money in the pockets of hardworking families."
-During his tenure as majority leader, the two largest income tax cuts in Wisconsin's history were signed into law with bipartisan support.

-In 2017, LeMahieu authored the Regulations from the Executive in Need of Scrutiny (REINS) Act.
-REINS improved transparency in Wisconsin's rulemaking process by allowing additional public input and required that administrative rules costing more than $10 million be passed by the legislature as a whole.
-Similar legislation has since been considered at the federal level and in statehouses across the country.

-LeMahieu is known for his calm, pragmatic demeanor and was featured in the Capital Times for legislating out of the limelight.
+He opposes the legalization of medical and recreational marijuana in Wisconsin.
+He argued Wisconsin would be a "rogue state" if it were to legalize medical marijuana and that there was no "actual science behind it."

+In April 2021, amid the COVID-19 pandemic, LeMahieu said he opposed the Wisconsin government setting COVID-19 rules in place.
+He said, "I trust in people to educate themselves and make their own decisions.
+I don’t think at this point the government needs to tell people how to respond to the pandemic since we’re a year into this."
+In October 2021, LeMahieu defended a heavily pro-Republican gerrymandered redistricting map for Wisconsin.

+In January 2022, LeMahieu said that the Republican-led legislature would not confirm any of Tony Evers's appointees for the rest of Evers's term in office.
+Evers and LeMahieu were both re-elected to their offices in the 2022 general election, since that time, some of Evers' nominees were subsequently confirmed by the Wisconsin Senate.

+On March 19, 2026, LeMahieu announced that he would not run for re-election in the 2026 election.